br1tney5pear5/modular-glsl/README.md

 Also if you add module and it is not used by build root module or any of it's dependencies it's not going to be included in the final shader(s).

 ## Building
-To build your shader just call build method, specifying the root module.
+To build your shader just call build method, specifying a root module.
 ```C++
 std::string vert_source = builder.build("mainvert");
 std::string frag_source = builder.build("mainfrag");